xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

 ```

 ### Profile DHCP
 Incase of PPPoE DS PTA subscribers we will be using the DHCPv6 server to assign the IPv6 (IANA+IAPD) prefixes to CPE.
-For thsi example we will have cnBNG CP act as a DHCP server to assign IPv6 addresses to CPE/subscribers.
+For this example we will have cnBNG CP act as a DHCP server to assign IPv6 addresses to CPE/subscribers.
 In profile DHCP we define the DHCP server and which IPAM pool to use by default for subscriber.
 We can use different pools for IPv4, IPv6 (IANA) and IPv6 (IAPD).

 ```
 profile dhcp dhcp-server1